 Computer science Assistant Professor Chris Kanich wins Graduate Mentoring Award

-Chris Kanich, an assistant professor in the computer science department at UIC, received the 2019 Graduate Mentoring Award from the University of Illinois at Chicago’s Graduate College.
+Chris Kanich, an assistant professor in the computer science department at UIC, received the 2019 Graduate Mentoring Award from the University of Illinois Chicago’s Graduate College.

 Four faculty members are selected each year for the honor, and all recipients are student-nominated.
 The Graduate Mentoring Awards are designed to encourage and award excellence and innovation in all aspects of graduate mentoring.